WHY GERMAN CV PHOTOS ARE NOT NECESSARY

 People May Tell You That CV Photos Are Very “German”

-Some claim that adding a photo to your German CV is a “unique” practice in Germany.
+Some people claim that adding a photo to your German CV is a “unique” practice in Germany.
 While this may have been true a decade ago, adding a photo to your CV is something that’s widely practiced around the globe and isn’t something only Germans do.

 Since CV Photos Are So Normal, Does It Make Sense To Not To Have One?